VisiumCH/visiumlint/README.md

 ## Manage your python environment

 ### Set up the environment
-The python environment is managed with `pipenv`.
+The python environment is managed with `uv`.
 You can set up your environment with the following steps:

-- Run `pipenv lock` to generate the `Pipfile.lock` which lists the version of your python packages.
-- Run `pipenv install --dev` to actually create a virtual environment and install the python packages.
-The flag `--dev` allows to install the development packages (for linting, ...).
+- Run `uv sync --dev` to create the environment and install the python packages with the `uv.lock` which lists the version of your python packages.The flag `--dev` allows to install the development packages (for linting, ...).